jirehevelasquez/mech-romi-files-/docs/source/Tasks.rst

 5. PI_con
 ------------------------------
-The PI task runs the proportional–integral (PI) control loop that turns errors into stable motor commands.It repeatedly compares a setpoint (what you want – speed, heading, or line position) to a measurement (what Romi is actually doing) to compute an error.
+The PI task runs the proportional–integral (PI) control loop that turns errors into stable motor commands.
+It repeatedly compares a setpoint (what you want—speed, heading, or line position) to a measurement (what Romi is actually doing) to compute an error.
 The task then applies a proportional term (reacts to the current error) and an integral term (reacts to the accumulated past error) to generate a control output.
 That output is sent to the motor effort shares (or steering command), keeping Romi on target while reducing steady-state error and smoothing out its motion.

 Finite state machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~